Shadow Stalker - Advent of a Hero

 "Toll?" she croaked.

-"A little sucky, a little fucky," sneered the guy.
+"Open your mouth or open your legs," sneered the guy.
 The girl beside him gave him a shove.
-"Oh yeah, Yan wants a good eating out as well."
+"Oh yeah, Yan wants some attention as well."

 "You service us all," said Yan, licking her lips, "you go on your way."